A GDPR compliance solution that works for your business

 The General Data Protection Regulation (GDPR), which provides guidance on how EU organization should store customer data and, more significantly, respond in the event of a data breach, went into effect on May 25, 2018.

-Organizations need an easy-to-use, unobtrusive GDPR solution that helps you achieve compliance while being fully interoperable with your other data security solutions, enabling all the separate parts to work seamlessly together.
+Organizations need an easy-to-use, unobtrusive GDPR compliance solution that helps you meet requirements while being fully interoperable with your other data security solutions, enabling all the separate parts to work seamlessly together.
 Your employees need the freedom to work just as much as you need to protect your sensitive data.
 Fortra’s Data Classification solutions can help you protect your data in the day-to-day flow of work.

 How Fortra’s Data Classification enhances GDPR compliance